Home > Alternative Loans

 Ask your lender questions, you are responsible for knowing what type of loan you are applying for and what the terms of the loan agreement as well as the repayment process.
 We highly recommend that you apply for financial aid using the Free Application for Federal Student Aid (FAFSA) before you apply for an alternative loan.
-Loans from Direct Loan Program are awarded based on FAFSA information.
-Direct Loans may offer more benefits than alternative loans, including lower interest rates and more repayment options.
 More information about the Direct Loans can be found on our loans page.

 - Is the interest rate variable or fixed?
 A variable interest rate can change, but a fixed interest rate will stay the same as long as you have the loan.

 - Is the interest capitalized?
 If it is, the amount of money you ultimately owe increases as the interest accrues over time.

 - Is there an origination fee?
 Origination fees are charged by some lenders to cover their cost to process your loan.

 - Are there fees for paying off the loan early?